-It is the responsibility of Clubs, Coaches and Crews to present all boats to the minimum standard laid down in the RowSafe Guide section 7.1 and BR Rules of Racing before being allowed to boat.
+It is the responsibility of Clubs, Coaches and Crews to present all boats to the minimum standard laid down in the RowSafe Guide and BR Rules of Racing before being allowed to boat.
+A selection of boats will be checked by an Umpire before boating and any failures reported.